James W. Rote Distinguished Professorship in Marine Science & Policy

 Rote Lecture & Outreach Series

-In 2017, Dr. Peter Auster (Univ. of Connecticut Emeritus, Mystic Aquarium) was invited to speak about the role science played in the designation of the Northeast Canyons & Seamounts National Marine Monument, the first in the Atlantic.
-Deep Ocean - Fragile Places flyer
+- 2017 - Seminar on the role science played in the designation of the Northeast Canyons & Seamounts National Marine Monument, the first in the Atlantic.
+Deep Ocean - Fragile Places (flyer)

 Research scholarships are provided to CSUMB undergraduate and graduate students for thesis research that explore the critical science which helps shape environmental governance.